arx/ArxLibertatis/README.md

 ## Scripts

 The `arx-install-data` script can extract and install the game data under Linux and FreeBSD from the CD, demo, [GOG.com](http://www.gog.com/) installer or any Arx Fatalis install (such as on Steam) - simply run it and follow the GUI dialogs.
-Also see the [wiki page on installing the game data under Linux](http://wiki.arx-libertatis.org/Installing_the_game_data_under_Linux).
+Also see the [wiki page on installing the game data under non-Windows systems](http://arx.vg/install-data).

 Or, if you prefer a command-line interface, run it as